Yoga Nidra, commonly known as yogic sleep, is an immensely powerful meditation technique that is easy to develop and maintain.

 As you transition back into your waking life, pause to take a moment of reflection and gratitude for the time you’ve taken to benefit yourself.

-Join us on Thursday, August 15 from 8:45-9:30 p.m. for a Yoga Nidra offering!
+Join us on Tuesday evening for our LIVE STREAM Yoga Nidra classes created for the whole family.
 This class is designed to increase your self-confidence and help you overcome any negative blocks in the mind that prevent you from feeling positive and self-assured in your worth, talent, and abilities.